Fairfax County Divorce Attorney

 Division of Assets

-Dividing the property of spouses during divorce can be quite difficult depending on how significant the assets are.
+Division of property during divorce can be quite difficult and can be even more complicated if there are significant assets.
 These assets can include houses, rental property, retirement and pension plans, stock accounts, businesses, and more.
-If your divorce is contentious, then this can be especially complicated.

 Spousal Support (Alimony)

 Spousal support is also a consideration when it comes to the division of assets.
 There is no one rule for all marriages, so whether spousal support is going to be required is something that is going to depend on your specific situation.

 The purpose of alimony is to help the receiving spouse maintain financially stability after a divorce.
 In general, courts award alimony in an amount that is “fair” under the circumstances and that the law requires.